Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Volunteer/Internship experience:

-- Note any achievements or responsibilities you had in these roles.
+- Remark any achievements or responsibilities that you were able to fulfill in these positions.

 References: